symfony/symfony-docs/contributing/documentation/translations.rst

 Contributing
 ------------

-First, become familiar with the :doc:`markup language <format>` used by the documentation.
+First, become familiar with the :doc:`markup language </contributing/documentation/format>` used by the documentation.

 Then, subscribe to the `Symfony docs mailing-list`_, as collaboration happens there.